weimingtom/wt32sc01/README.md

 * If burn, use: idf.py flash, after burn, need to press RESET button on board
 * If build, use: idf.py build
 * Tested under esp-idf 4.4.3 (4.3 may be ok)
 * If install ESP-IDF for windows, see https://dl.espressif.cn/dl/esp-idf/
+* This screen (3.5inch,  480x320 with touch) is not very good, may be slow and too small, I don't recommand it and WT32-SC01-PLUS

 ## Ref
-* Wireless-Tag
+* Wireless-Tag, ESP-IDF LVGL 8 widgets demo version
 https://github.com/wireless-tag-com/WT32-SC01
 * https://github.com/wireless-tag-com/8ms-esp32
 * https://search.gitee.com/?q=wt32-sc01&type=repository